12 Essential Books About Color

 If colors were people, then St. Clair would be their biographer.
-This book is broken into overall sections based on groupings of hues (greens, blues, pinks, whites, etc.) and then further divided into brief profiles of very specific shades, from shocking pink to puce, verdigris to dragon’s blood, whitewash to madder.
-Peppered with historical intrigue, cultural curiosities, etymologies, and other tidbits, I find this a fun book to dip into for greater context around our colorful world.
+This book is broken into overall sections based on groupings of hues (greens, blues, pinks, whites, etc.).
+And then further divided into brief profiles of very specific shades, from shocking pink to puce, verdigris to dragon’s blood, whitewash to madder.
+Peppered with historical intrigue, cultural curiosities, etymologies, and other tidbits about traditional and contemporary color, I find this a fun book to dip into for greater context around our colorful world.
 Available here.

 Color Problems: A Practical Manual for the Lay Student

 This recently reissued book, complete with a thick set of gorgeous, full-color plates, suggests approaches to creating harmonious arrangements of color in applications ranging from interiors to fashion to floral arranging.
 Vanderpoel was ahead of her time in a number of ways.
 From her observation on the restorative power of nature’s greens to her way of representing color relationships in simple grids that anticipated the work of modernists color theorists like Albers and Itten by decades.
 When you are stuck on a color problem, Vanderpoel’s principles for color harmonies and detailed color studies are a gift.
 It’s also a great book to get a foundational understanding of color theory.
 Find it here.

 This is my go-to book about the physics of color.
 This book explains why true blue is so rare in nature, why iridescent colors shimmer, and why fluorescent pigments are so bright.
 (Answer: they actually absorb energy from a part of the spectrum that is invisible to us, making them seem to reflect more light than is shining on them.
 Whoa!)
 It’s no longer in print, but you can get a secondhand copy on Abebooks or Amazon.